 Murrells Inlet is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of South Carolina.
 With a population of 7,660 people and six constituent neighborhoods, Murrells Inlet is the 61st largest community in South Carolina.

 Murrells Inlet real estate is some of the most expensive in South Carolina, although Murrells Inlet house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Murrells Inlet is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Murrells Inlet is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Murrells Inlet who work in sales jobs (20.43%), office and administrative support (11.71%), and food service (11.46%).
+There are especially a lot of people living in Murrells Inlet who work in sales jobs (21.04%), food service (11.51%), and office and administrative support (10.52%).

 A relatively large number of people in Murrells Inlet telecommute to their jobs.
 Overall, about 8.16% of people work from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Murrells Inlet is worth considering.